Antonis755/antoniosziso/_posts/2023-02-23-My-every-day-operating-system.md

 Overall I have an amazing experience so far, everything works smooth, I turn on my computer and I work as I would with Windows 10/11.
-I have a dual boot Fedora 37 with Windows 10, and sometimes when I need  a job done that can’t be done with Fedora, I use Windows, but I always boot Fedora.
+**I have a dual boot Fedora 37 with Windows 10**, and sometimes when I need  a job done that can’t be done with Fedora, I use Windows, but I always boot Fedora.